orange2120/NTUEE_light_dance/client/README.md

-# This is for client
+# Client running on Raspberry Pi